Tee-DataA/Capstone/README_main.md

 Calculate the percentage growth for each continent from 2000 to 2018.
 Compare the growth rates to identify the continent with the highest growth.

-# Hypothesis 2:#
-Hypothesis: The manufacturing of machinery sector has shown the most significant increase in value (USD) across all countries from 2000 to 2018.

-How to Test:

-Filter the data to include only the electronics manufacturing sector.
-Aggregate the data to calculate the total value (USD) for each year.
-Calculate the percentage growth of the machinery sector from 2000 to 2021.
-Compare the growth rate with other sectors to determine if it is the highest.

-# Hypothesis 3:
-Hypothesis: European countries have more stable manufacturing growth compared to other regions.

-How to Test:

-Calculate the year-over-year growth rate of the manufacturing industry for each country.
-Compute the standard deviation of the growth rates for each region.
-Compare the standard deviations to assess the stability of manufacturing growth across different regions.

 ## Project Plan
 * After loading and cleaning the dataset, columns and data will be adjusted to make it easier to read and perform analysis on.